-5. Objectives and expected results
+4 Objectives and expected results

-The objectives of this policy are to:
+The objectives of this Policy are to:

-- 5.1.
-Foster a culture within ECCC that supports and promotes scientific integrity in the design, conduct, management, review, communication and use of research and science. - 5.2.
-Maintain and strengthen public, employee and stakeholder trust in the credibility and reliability of ECCC research and science. - 5.3.
-Set out expectations for ECCC employees regarding the design, conduct, management, review, communication and use of research and science. - 5.4.
-Enhance employee understanding of the contributions of research and science to evidence-informed decision-making, as well as the role of managers, communication, policy and regulatory specialists, researchers and scientists in the development of government policy and advice.
+- 4.1.
+Foster a culture that supports and promotes scientific integrity in the design, conduct, management, review and communication of research, science, and related activities. - 4.2.
+Increase public, employee and stakeholder trust in the credibility and reliability of Fisheries and Oceans Canada research and scientific activities. - 4.3.
+Set out expectations regarding the design, conduct, management, review, provision of advice or input, and communication of research, science, and related activities. - 4.4 Enhance employee understanding of the contributions of research and science to evidence-based decision-making, as well as the role of managers, communication specialists, researchers and scientists in the development of government policy and advice.

-The expected results of this policy are that:
+The expected results of this Policy are that: